jkordek1/FarmingGame/README.md

 | Lettuce    | Green  | 3     | 5      |
 | Blueberry  | Blue   | 4     | 7      |

-The number of turns needed for crops/plants to fully grow and points awarded for their harvest needs some work in order to properly balance the game.
-It's nearly there but not yet optimal.
-But the points awared should grow exponentially compared to number of turns.
+The number of turns required for the plants to fully grow and the points awarded for harvesting them need to be revised to balance the game properly.
+It is almost there, but not yet optimal.
+But the points you get should increase exponentially compared to the number of rounds.

-The winner is a player with most points scored after a number of turns.
+The player who has scored the most points after a certain number of rounds wins.

 ## Project status
 - [x] Breadboard prototype